1.1.C.140 Child support percentage

 Definition

-If a parent's child support percentage for a child is positive, they are not meeting their share of the COTC (1.1.C.210) (based on their share of the income) through care (1.1.C.10) and may be liable to pay child support for that child.
-A parent is not required to pay child support if they have more than 65% care of a child.
+If a parent's child support percentage for a child is positive, they are generally not meeting their share of the COTC (1.1.C.210) (based on their share of the income) through care (1.1.C.10) and may be liable to pay child support for that child.

 A parent can have different child support percentages for each child in an assessment if the care arrangement for each child is different.
 In this situation, the child support liability for each child is calculated, and the parent with the net liability will be required to pay child support.

-If a non-parent carers is an eligible carer (1.1.E.10) (has at least shared care (1.1.S.40) they may be eligible for child support and will not have a child support percentage calculated because their income is not used in child support assessments (1.1.C.70).
+If a non-parent carer is an eligible carer (1.1.E.10) (has at least shared care (1.1.S.40)) they may be eligible for child support and will not have a child support percentage calculated because their income is not used in child support assessments (1.1.C.70).
 If there is more than one carer for a child, a non-parent carer's cost percentage (1.1.C.200) can be used to distribute child support between the carers.
-See 2.4.8 for information about assessments with non-parent carers.
+See 2.2.3 for information about assessments with non-parent carers.